FahmiEqubal/KYC_360_Reg_Form/README.md

 Hi, I'm [Equbal Fahmi]!
 As a software developer passionate about creating impactful solutions, I developed this project as part of my journey in learning C# and .NET development.
 If you have any questions, feedback, or collaboration opportunities, feel free to reach out to me at [iqubalfahmi@gmail.com](mailto:your@email.com).

-Enjoy exploring the Student Registration Management System!
+Enjoy exploring the Registration Management System!